fengyunzyz/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Yun Feng is a PhD student at the Department of Systems Engineering and Engineering Management, City University of Hong Kong, Hong Kong.
-His current research interests include fault diagnosis of distributed parameter systems and computational intelligence.